It's All Right There in

 This is not that story.
 This story is about the other person who had the gumption to tell Mayberry powers-that-be, "You need me."
 This is the unlikely story of Calvin Peeler and his journey, first to Mayberry and then far beyond.

 The summer of 1968 was a tumultuous time in America.
 The increasingly unpopular war in Vietnam continued to have mounting casualties both on the battlefield and back home.
-There was growing tensions and sometimes violence associated with not only the war protests but also the fight for civil rights.
+There were growing tensions and sometimes violence associated with not only the war protests but also the fight for civil rights.
 Presidential candidate George Wallace was spewing segregationist hatred.
 The Rev. Dr. Martin Luther King Jr. had been assassinated in Memphis on April 4.
 Presidential candidate Robert F. Kennedy was assassinated in Los Angeles on June 5.

 Against this backdrop, Calvin D. Peeler, a 13-year-old African-American kid in Greeneville, Tenn., was spending his summer the way many kids did back then.
 He played with friends in the neighborhood.
 He often tagged along to help his father, Albert Peeler Sr., who moonlighted as a custodian for various offices and at Pet Milk Company.
 (Albert was an accomplished mason and also worked for decades at Metals Engineering Corp.)
 Calvin's mother, Barbara, worked as domestic help for a wealthy Greeneville family and later also worked at Pet Milk for many years before retiring.
 Calvin had three sisters, Barbara Lucille, Wilma and Deborah, all older.
 (An older brother, Albert Jr., died during infancy.)
 The Peelers were an especially close-knit family, and surviving family members remain so.